Published on July 8th, 2017 | by Amber Healy3

 Dr. Luke, through his attorneys, has released a statement making is clear that not only is he still involved in Kesha’s work, he was very much present in the writing and producing of this album.

 “The reality is that for well over two years, Kesha chose—and it was entirely her choice—not to provide her label with any music.
 Kesha was always free to move forward with her music and an album could have been released long ago had she done so.
-She exiled herself,” according to the and published by Idolater, Buzzfeed and other websites.
+She exiled herself,” according to the statement and published by Idolater, Buzzfeed and other websites.

 Kesha eventually submitted 22 songs “created without any label consultation which were not in compliance with her contract” and which, by her team’s admission, “needed work,” the statement continues.
 Over the last several months, there were discussions between the label and her team to select the strongest material and finalize the album.